applebiter/gnatwriter/README.md

 GGUF models of their choice, and different models for different kinds of tasks.

 ### How to install
-Clone the repo and run `pip install .` in the root directory.
-If you use PyCharm, you can also open the project folder and the IDE will automatically install the dependencies.
+Clone the repo and open it in a modern Python IDE, like PyCharm.
+PyCharm Community Edition is free.

 ### How to use
 Well, it's a framework without a front end, so the project becomes the basis of your own app.
 Consider this a skeleton